What is SIDS?

 There is no clear reason for the cause of death, but the cumulative results of studies point to these three possible reasons:

-1. A baby may have an underlying health condition that is not apparent, such as abnormalities in the heart, lungs or inability of the brain to arouse the body when there is difficulty in breathing.
+1. A baby may have an underlying health condition that is not apparent, such as abnormalities in the heart, or lungs or inability of the brain to arouse the body when there is difficulty in breathing.
 This is possibly linked to lower levels of serotonin in the brain stem that help to regulate breathing, heart rate and blood pressure during sleep.

 2. Certain stressors such as sleeping on the tummy or soft bedding are associated with SIDS.